 Do people ever behave badly on press trips?
 Fortunately, the vast majority of travel writers have good travel etiquette and behave professionally.

 “Although very rare, we have had our share of bad FAM behavior”, says Sue Price of SOVA.

 It seems that most naughty behaviors stem from writers slipping into a personal vacation mode, forgetting that they are working.

-Behaviors to avoid on press trips and FAM tours:
+Bad travel etiquette includes certain behaviors to avoid on press trips and FAM tours:

 Just remember you’re a guest - not a tourist - and act accordingly.